Generative Ai Policy

 For the purpose of this policy:

-- Generative AI refers to artificial intelligence systems capable of producing new text, images, or other content in response on user prompts.
+1. Generative AI refers to artificial intelligence systems capable of producing new text, images, or other content in response to user prompts.

-- Text Based Generative AI is divided into two categories:
+2. Text-Based Generative AIis divided into two categories:

-- Generative AI with verifiable references, which provides responses by attaching links to verifiable academic sources (e.g., journals or books).
-Examples include Usul.ai, Perplexity, Semantic Scholar AI Assistant, Scite Assistant, Elicit, and Consensus.
+• Generative AI with verifiable references — provides responses with links to academic sources.
+Examples: Usul.ai, Perplexity, Scite Assistant, Elicit, Consensus.

-- Generative AI without verifiable references, whichproduces outputs or explanations without direct reference links to academic materials.
-Examples include ChatGPT, Gemini, Claude, and Copilot.
+• Generative AI without verifiable references — produces outputs without reference links.
+Examples: ChatGPT, Gemini, Claude, Copilot.

-- AI Use in this policy includes the use of any system above for writing, editing, translation, data analysis, image generation, or reference searching.
+4. AI Use includes any use of the above systems for writing, editing, data analysis, image generation, or reference searching.

 Article 3: Use of AI by Authors

-- Authors may use generative AI tools under direct human supervision to improve language, readability, or structure.
+2. Authors may use AI tools under direct human supervision to improve readability or structure.

-- Authors remain fully responsible for the accuracy, originality, and ethical integrity of the entire manuscript.
+3. Authors remain responsible for accuracy, originality, and ethical integrity.

-- AI use must respect privacy, intellectual property rights, and third-party data protection.
+5. AI use must respect privacy, IP rights, and data protection.

-Reason: To maintain author accountability and prevent AI misuse that may compromise the authenticity of research.
+Reason: To maintain author accountability and prevent misuse.

 Article 4: Use of AI in Images and Illustrations